Man accused of ramming car, shooting passenger in Asheville - NewsBreak

 The other car then rammed the woman’s car and then someone in the other car fired shots into the woman’s car, hitting the passenger, according to Asheville Police.

-The man was taken to Mission Hospital with injuries that are not believed to be life-threatening.
+The man was taken to Mission Hospital with injuries which are not believed to be life-threatening.

 Investigators said they have charged 29-year-old Jason Edward Taylor in connection with the incident.

-Taylor was charged with assault with a deadly weapon inflicting serious injury, discharge of a firearm into an occupied vehicle inflicting serious bodily injury, discharge of a firearm within city limits, and going armed to the terror of the public.
+Taylor faces charges of assault with a deadly weapon inflicting serious injury, discharge of a firearm into an occupied vehicle inflicting serious bodily injury, discharge of a firearm within city limits, and going armed to the terror of the public.

+Police said Taylor should be considered armed and dangerous.
+Taylor is 6’3″ tall and weighs 180 pounds with black hair and brown eyes.

-He is currently being held in the Buncombe County Detention Center on a $60,000 bond.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Anyone with information on his location is asked to call the Asheville Police Department at 828-252-1110.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.